Enforcement of foreign judgments after Brexit

 - be for a definite sum

-- not have been issued in respect of taxes, penalties or multiple damages awards
+- not have been issued in respect of taxes, fines or penalties, or multiple damages awards

 The leading case on enforcement of judgments at common law, and which summarises the key requirements, is Adams v Cape Industries plc (1990) Ch 433.

-- the judgment was obtained by fraud or is contrary to public policy or the requirements of natural justice
+A judgment will not be enforced where it was obtained by fraud or is contrary to public policy or the requirements of natural justice.

 For more on international dispute resolution, join our conference on Thursday 14 September 2023.